H-1B and E-3 Information and Requirements

 Change of status

-Concurrent H-1B Status
+Concurrent H-1B or E-3 Status

 There is a 6-year total time limit for H-1B status; however, the initial H-1B time period request to USCIS cannot exceed three years.
 This time limit is for all employment in H-1B status, irrespective of employer.
-Departments must only request H-1B visa status for the period of time for which there is guaranteed funding available for the position.
-NCSU departments must offer H-1B employees benefits on the same basis as US workers.
+Departments must only request H-1B visa status for the period of time for which there is funding available for the position.
+NCSU departments must offer H-1B employees benefits on the same basis as U.S. workers.

 Extension of H-1B Status

-Note: The transferee should not quit his/her position with the other US sponsor until after IE has filed the NCSU petition.
-Recent pay stubs from the original US sponsor must be submitted with the NCSU petition.
+Note: The transferee should not quit his/her position with the other U.S. sponsor until after IE has filed the NCSU petition.
+Recent pay stubs from the original U.S. sponsor must be submitted with the NCSU petition.

-This is an expedited method of obtaining an H-1B visa, provided by USCIS and serviced by a separate USCIS Premium Processing Unit.
-The fee is $1225 in addition to the regular processing fee, and will expedite the process from ten to twelve months for regular processing to adjudication of the petition within 15 calendar days.
-It provides e-mail communication with USCIS.
-This is the recommended and preferred method of processing for H-1B visas.
-The fee must be paid by the NCSU sponsoring department, not the employee, in a separate check for $1,225, payable to USCIS.
+This is an expedited method of obtaining H-1B status, from USCIS.
+The fee is $1,225 in addition to the regular processing fee(s), and will expedite the process from two to five months for regular processing to adjudication of the petition within 15 calendar days.
+Premium processing is currently not available for E-3 status.

 Request for Evidence (RFE)